Darkx-dev/file-plus-plus-express/README.md

 - Expects the file name in the request body.
 - Redirects back to the home page after deleting the file.

+### GET /edit

+- Displays the edit page for a specific file.
+- Expects the file name as a query parameter (e.g., /edit?file=example.txt).
+- Renders the "edit" view using EJS template engine.

+### PUT /edit

+- Updates the content of a file.
+- Expects the file name and new content in the request body.
+- Redirects back to the home page after updating the file.

 ## Built With

 - Express.js - Web framework for Node.js